yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 In this exercise, you will take the starter files and run the node.js application as a Docker application.
 You will create a Dockerfile, build Docker images, and run containers to execute the application.

-**NOTE: Complete these tasks from the WSL window with the build agent session.**
+>**NOTE**: Complete these tasks from the WSL window with the build agent session.

 ### Task 1: Test the application

 The purpose of this task is to make sure you can run the application successfully before applying changes to run it as a Docker application.

-1. From the WSL window, connect to your build agent if you are not already connected
+1. From the WSL window, connect to your build agent if you are not already connected.

-2. Type the following command to create a Docker network named "fabmedical"
+2. Type the following command to create a Docker network named "fabmedical":

     ```bash
     docker network create fabmedical
     ```

-3. Run an instance of mongodb to use for local testing
+3. Run an instance of mongodb to use for local testing.

     ```bash
     docker run --name mongo --net fabmedical -p 27017:27017 -d mongo
     ```

-4. Confirm that the mongo container is running and ready
+4. Confirm that the mongo container is running and ready.

     ```bash
     docker container list